Utkarsh-Jha-MSAIB/New-York-Crime-With-ML/README.md

 # 🔍 NYC Neighborhood Safety Classification Using Machine Learning (2010–2024)

 This project explores whether machine learning can accurately classify neighborhood safety in New York City using arrest and shooting data from 2010 to 2024.
 After applying **PCA** and **K-Means clustering** to define safety labels on the arrest data, these safety labels were then transferred into the shooting data at the same granularity.
-Two supervised models — **Random Forest** and **Artificial Neural Network (ANN)** — were trained to predict one of two labels:
+Two supervised models, **Random Forest** and **Artificial Neural Network (ANN)**, were trained to predict one of two labels:
 - **Unsafe and Vulnerable to Shooting**
 - **Safe but Vulnerable to Shooting**